'United front': Sarah Ferguson issues defiant statement

-Sarah Ferguson has issued a defiant message in the wake of her ex-husband, Prince Andrew's sex abuse settlement.
+Sarah Ferguson has issued a defiant message after her ex-husband, Prince Andrew's sex abuse settlement.

 The Daily Mail has reported the duchess issued a very brief and vague reference saying, "The York family are a united front and we stand very strong and very tall.
 When the winds get violent, we keep standing."

-Her comments come after the Queen released a statement revealing her decision to ban Andrew from the Buckingham Palace balcony appearance during her Platinum Jubilee celebrations with royal experts claiming the move solidifies the fact there is "no way back" for the disgraced prince.
+Her comments come after the Queen revealed her decision to ban Andrew from the Buckingham Palace balcony appearance during her Platinum Jubilee celebrations with royal experts claiming the move solidifies the fact there is "no way back" for the disgraced prince.

 Her Majesty also banned Prince Harry and Meghan Markle from the appearance deciding only working members of the royal family will attend the traditional event.

-The Duke of York may appear at other events throughout the Jubilee weekend in June but excluding him from the major royal event is a powerful symbolic snub.
+The Duke of York may appear at other events throughout the Jubilee weekend next month but excluding him from the major royal event is a powerful symbolic snub.

 The snub is just one of many – last month the disgraced prince was stripped of his Freedom of City of York title after the councillors of York gathered to debate the motion for a short 30 minutes.